Choosing the right size wire mesh for your concrete slab is crucial for its strength and durability.

 Can wire mesh replace rebar in a concrete slab?

-Wire mesh can be used as a substitute for rebar in some cases, but it’s important to consult with a professional engineer or contractor to determine the best reinforcement option for your concrete slab.
+Wire mesh can be used as a substitute for rebar in some cases, But consult with a professional engineer or contractor to determine the best reinforcement option for your concrete slab.

 Does the purpose of the concrete slab influence wire mesh size?